swag-lang/swag/bin/reference/tests/web/src/swag-as-script.md

     => script file 'myScript.swgs' has been created
     => type 'swag script -f:myScript.swgs' to run that script

-This will generate a simple file with a '#dependency' block and one '#run' compiler function.
+This will generate a simple file with a '#dependency' block and the program entry point '#main'.

 ```swag
 // Swag script file